katewinebrewer/8583-bin-to-json-convertor/README.md

 An app that accepts binary ISO 8583 messages and delivers its json equivalent.
 The app is very adaptable.
 Just have a look to the EBNF source file (SSA.bnf) and you will see how to change it to your specific needs.
 The current configuration is for human understanding the message albeit in json format.
 Compile your adaptation using the linux command ./EBNF.sh.
-Have your EBNF development environment as implied in the Github EBNFPlus repository.
+Have your EBNF development environment as implied in the Github EBNFPlus repository (https://github.com/katewinebrewer/EBNFPlus).

 Supplied configuration supports following messages (text is a snip from file *SSA.bnf*):